Rings-of-Fire/ring-of-fire/README.md

   ```
 - You can double-check **_the fee policies_** for the channels along the route.
 If the combined defensive fees that are originally set are too high then the route can also run out of funds when `buildroute` is run.

-  A decent defensive policy that still allows for route building could be: `100 base / 5,000 ppm`

 ##### Pay yourself
 Create an invoice of half of the channel capacity